It was an unprecedented headline in Iceland — a man shot to death by police.

 "The nation was in shock.
 This does not happen in our country," said Thora Arnorsdottir, news editor at RUV, the Icelandic National Broadcasting Service.

 It's the first time someone has been killed by armed police in Iceland since it became an independent republic in 1944.
 Police don't even carry weapons, usually.
 Violent crime in Iceland is almost non-existent.
+As of July 8, 2016, the 2013 incident remains the only time Icelandic police have shot and killed anyone.

 "The nation does not want its police force to carry weapons because it's dangerous, it's threatening," Arnorsdottir says.
 "It's a part of the culture.
 Guns are used to go hunting as a sport, but you never see a gun."